hashicorp/terraform/website/source/docs/providers/aws/r/kms_key.html.markdown

 The following arguments are supported:

 * `description` - (Optional) The description of the key as viewed in AWS console.
 * `key_usage` - (Optional) Specifies the intended use of the key.
-Currently this defaults to ENCRYPT/DECRYPT, and only symmetric encryption and decryption are supported.
+	Defaults to ENCRYPT/DECRYPT, and only symmetric encryption and decryption are supported.
 * `policy` - (Optional) A valid policy JSON document.
-* `deletion_window` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 30 days.
+* `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 30 days.
+Defaults to 30 days.

 ## Attributes Reference